2014 Canadian Grand Prix: Race

 Williams responded by calling Bottas into the pit lane for the soft compound tyres on lap 15.
 The same was done with his teammate Massa on the next lap.
-Vettel was about six seconds behind Hamilton by his own pit stop on the lap for the soft compound tyres.
+Vettel was about six seconds behind Hamilton by his own pit stop on the lap for the soft compound tyres, rejoining ahead of Bottas and Ricciardo.
 On the 17th lap, Alonso made a pit stop and his higher speed moved him past Vergne for seventh.
 Rosberg was more than two seconds ahead of Hamilton, when he entered the pit lane one lap later.
 Hamilton took the lead on lap 18 and maintained it before his own pit stop on lap 19.
 Rosberg clipped a kerb on the inside of turn four and lost control at the rear on that lap; he narrowly avoided contact with a barrier and continued.
 Afterwards, Rosberg led with Hamilton second and the Force India duo of Pérez and Hülkenberg third and fourth.
-Vettel's slower pace allowed Bottas and Ricciardo to draw closer.
+Vettel's slower pace caused by him being unable to overtake Hülkenberg on the straights because of the Force Indias quicker pace allowed Bottas and Ricciardo to draw closer.
 On the 21st lap, Kvyat illegally drove across the final run-off area to avoid an overtake by Räikkönen.
 Maldonado retired with a loss of engine power on the following lap.

 Lewis Hamilton (pictured in 2014) retired with overheating brakes after 47 laps.

 During the 23rd lap, a loss of rear car control put Vettel wide during an attempted pass on Hülkenberg at the hairpin.
 After a half spin at turn one lap 25, a rear-left wheel problem caused Kobayashi to retire after the first chicane.
 As Hamilton slipstreamed Rosberg on the main straight that lap, his teammate locked his tyres into the final chicane and cut the corner.
 The stewards investigated Rosberg; he was not penalised.
 Hamilton's race engineer Pete Bonnington advised the former not to take risks.
 Further down the field, Massa passed Alonso on the outside through the first and second turns for eighth on the 27th lap.
 Hamilton drew to within less than a second behind Rosberg on lap 28 and had DRS available the following lap.
 In the meantime, Button overtook Kvyat around the inside at the hairpin for 12th and Vettel held off Bottas at the final chicane.
-Pérez in third managed his super soft tyres enough to prompt Force India to extend his stint on them.
+Pérez in third managed his super soft tyres enough by his teammate Hülkenberg holding off two quicker drivers to prompt Force India to extend his stint on them since it allowed Pérez to not overstress his super soft tyres.
 On lap 35, he made a pit stop to switch to the soft compound tyres and rejoined the circuit in 10th.